jugmac00/til/all-repos/how-to-replace-an-url-in-all-repos.md

 ```

 Let's break it down:
-- `all-repos-sed` - like `sed` but applied on all repositories
+- `all-repos-sed` - like `sed` but applied on all repositories and on all files
-- `--commit-msg "Update repository URL for Flake8"` - just a commit message for git
+- `--commit-msg "Update repository URL for Flake8"` - just the commit message for git
 - `s#https://gitlab.com/pycqa/flake8#https://github.com/PyCQA/flake8#` - replace the old with the new URL
 - '.pre-commit-config.yaml' - but only in the given configuration file